kingston-hackSpace/TCS34725_RGB-Color-Sensor__RasberryPi/README.md

 - Open the Raspberry Pi's Terminal (black top left icon).

-- Your terminal should pop-up, looking similar to [this]
+- Your terminal should pop-up, looking similar to [this](https://github.com/kingston-hackSpace/TCS34725_RGB-Color-Sensor__RasberryPi/blob/main/Terminal-view_.jpg)

-- From now on we will be typing instructions on the terminal.
+- From now on, we will be typing instructions on the terminal only.

 # Using the terminal